Edern76/NoRandomApparelOnIdeoEdit/README.md

 This mod bypasses that by simply disabling automatic apparel generation for these roles.

+Please note that if you do not suffer from performance issues on ideology editing there is absolutely no reason to install this.

 ## Requirements

 Requires **Harmony** and obviously the Ideology DLC